Therapeutic Programmes, Workshops and Trainings

 Description

 Introduction to Internal Family Systems Therapy.
 A deeply respectful and transformational way of working with the full range of experiences of distress and trauma.
 IFS therapy has been cited as ”the treatment method that all clinicians should know to treat clients effectively” by Bessel van der Kolk, The Body Keeps the Score.
 Delivered by Zandra Banford a L3, Approved IFS Clinical Consultant & IFS Certified Consultant Clinical Psychologist with over 20 years experience with complex trauma.
-A workshop with the following learning objectives:
+A training workshop with the following learning objectives:

 1. Understanding parts and introducing parts work with clients